poiyomi/PoiyomiDocs/docs/extended-features/grabpass.md

 Grab Pass is an expensive feature - it has to take a screenshot every frame.
 This will always cause some amount of performance hit, so use it judiciously!
 :::

-## Grab Pass Transparency

-The main section defines how the Grab Pass is blended with the scene.

-### Use Alpha

-- `Type`: **Boolean**

-Directly uses the alpha of the material to define the blend amount (how much the Grab Pass color is blended with the base color).

-If enabled, **Blend Map** and **Blend Amount** will not be used.

-### Blend Map

-- `Type`: **Data** Texture (sRGB **OFF**)

-Texture that defines where the Grab Pass should be blended.
-White means the Grab Pass is fully blended, black means the Grab Pass is not blended at all.
-Can be thought of as an inverse opacity map.

-### Blend Amount

-- `Type`: **Float**, Range: `0.0 - 1.0`

-Scaler for the blend amount.
-The Grab Pass color is blended with the base color by this amount.
-If a blend map is used, this should generally be set to 1.0.

-### Source/Destination Blend

-- `Type`: **Dropdown**

-Blend factor to use for the source and destination factors, respectively.

-For traditional transparent blending, `SrcFactor` should be set to `SrcAlpha` and `DstFactor` should be set to `OneMinusSrcAlpha`.
-Other factors can be used for other effects.
-Try some of the combinations listed in [Render Presets](/docs/general/render-preset.md#blending).

 ## Refraction

 - `Type`: **Boolean**